Tirzahe/bookclubapp/README.md

 Book Club App - Tirzah Evangelista

-This is an app for Book Club members to create & follow club events and comment on the books they are reading.
-Sometimes you just can't wait for 3 weeks to share your thoughts about what you are reading.
+This is an app for Book Club members to create & follow club events and comment/discuss the books they are reading.

 ## MVP USER STORIES:
 <!-- EVENTS:  -->